AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 # Install latest Fedora

+## IMPORTANT!!! - If you are going to use an immutable variant - create 4GiB for /boot/efi (EFI System partition) and 8GiB for /boot (ext4), rest of the drive should be btrfs.
+It is recommended to have a separate drive for the OS!

 ## If you run a Thinkpad with a fingerprint scanner check `Thinkpad-Fingerprint-Scanner-Linux-HowTO.md`

 # IMPORTANT!!! - Disable CSM in UEFI/BIOS since it interferes with `ReBAR` (Resizable BAR), it can't be enabled, which has huge performance penalty when OFF